Israeli and Palestinian Elections: Opportunities for Change or More of Same?

 April 6, 2021

+Last week, Israelis went to the polls for the fourth time in two years to elect a new government.
+In parallel, Palestinians in the West Bank, Gaza Strip, and East Jerusalem are now — for the first time in nearly 15 years — preparing for presidential and legislative elections, scheduled for May and June.
 What are the prospects for these elections bringing about real, positive change for either people or an opening to confront Israeli apartheid, annexation, or occupation?
 In what ways are these elections a distraction that enable the continuation of the current status quo, which includes the increasingly illiberal nature of Israeli politics and society, and the continued authoritarian and unaccountable nature of Palestinian leadership?

 Join FMEP to discuss the recent Israeli and upcoming Palestinian elections – each on their own and how they relate to each other – with Dr. Hanan Ashrawi, longtime Palestinian leader, legislator, and recently retired from the PLO’s Executive Council; Diana Buttu, Al Shabaka fellow, IMEU podcaster, and former legal adviser to the Palestinian negotiating team and Palestinian president; and Orly Noy, editor at Local Call (the Hebrew sister site of +972 Magazine), together with journalist Peter Beinart, non-resident fellow at FMEP.